ORTHOPEDIC MASSAGE THERAPY

 These same fluidic, embryonic movement patterns are present within us through our entire lives.
 Far more subtle but no less innate than our rhythms of heartbeat and breathing, craniosacral rhythm shows up as the intrinsic motility and sensitive resonant movement of tissues, organs and systems throughout the body.

 "Sensitive" is a key word here.
-The movement of cranial bones is on the order of 50 microns, the thickness of very thin paper.
+The measurable movement of cranial bones is on the order of 50 microns, the thickness of very thin paper, but the qualitative perception of living movement feels much greater to trained hands and often to sensitive clients as well.
 The craniosacral rhythms echo the different currents in the ocean - fast and choppy, slow and swirling, upwelling and sinking, still and deep.
 Just as in the ocean, there can be currents within currents.
 The nature of the craniosacral rhythms in any given moment is a response to conditions within and around the body.
 One of those conditions is the presence, intention and skill of the practitioner.
 That's one reason its been challenging to scientifically measure and quantify craniosacral movement, but the benefits of craniosacral therapy for a variety of conditions has been well documented.
 Like many things that are difficult to measure, felt experience is an important guide.

 With roots in osteopathic manipulation and similarities to traditional healing practices in many cultures, craniosacral therapy has evolved to incorporate insights from neuroscience, energy healing and contemporary trauma therapy.
 It starts from a place of deep listening and it looks for the inherent health in every situation.
 Deep listening with the hands means careful attention to subtle movements within tissues with precise anatomic understanding and as much or as little input as a client's body is comfortable with in a given moment.